openego/eDisGo/doc/start_page.rst

 * Data import from data sources of the open_eGo project
 * Power flow analysis for grid issue identification (enabled by `PyPSA <https://pypsa.org>`_)
-* Automatic grid reinforcement solving overloading and overvoltage issues
+* Grid reinforcement solving overloading and voltage issues
-* Grid operation optimized curtailment

-Features to be included
+* Curtailment methodologies
 * Battery storage integration
-* Cluster based analyses

 See :ref:`quickstart` for the first steps.
 A deeper guide is provided in :ref:`usage-details`.
-We explain in detail how things are done in :ref:`features-in-detail`.
+Methodologies are explained in detail in :ref:`features-in-detail`.
-:ref:`data-sources` details on how to import and suitable available data sources.
 For those of you who want to contribute see :ref:`dev-notes` and the :ref:`api` reference.